Hong Kong MTR Station Series: Tin Hau (天后)

 This series aims to take readers through the subway stations of Hong Kong.
 The Mass Transit Railway (MTR), has about 86 major railway stations in all, and is one of the most profitable rail systems in the world.
 On average, the railway serves about 5 million trips in Hong Kong, daily.
 Each station represents a microcosm of life.
 People in Hong Kong visit or live in a particular area because of many factors, including financial, convenience, status, profession, geography, etc. In consequence, people coming and going in the stations are often a reflection of what the location provides.
 This series serves to pay homage to the many walks of life that call Hong Kong home.

-Take an evening in Tin Hau if you’re ever in Hong Kong – you won’t regret it.
+In summary, take an evening to check out Tin Hau if you’re ever in Hong Kong.
+Trust me, you won’t regret it!

 + There are no comments